Find the perfect gift this Christmas

 About Hazel Sheffield

 Hazel Sheffield is a business reporter and investigative journalist.
-Her work can be found in national and international publications including the Guardian, the Economist, Follow the Money and the Financial Times.
+Her work can be found in national and international publications including the Guardian, Follow the Money and the Financial Times.
 Before going freelance, she covered derivatives for Euromoney and worked as the business editor of the Independent.
 She left the Independent in the summer of 2016 to start a grant-funded project called farnearer.org, documenting self-organising communities and economic alternatives in the UK.
 After a decade of reporting, that work has come together as Frontierlands, her first book.
 She lives with her family in Hastings.

 Details